Can You Wash Skechers in a Washing Machine? 2026 Safe Care Guide

 MethodBest ForRisk LevelEffort

 1. Using Fabric Softener: Never use fabric softener on athletic shoes.
-It leaves a waxy residue that clogs the breathable mesh and reduces the moisture-wicking ability of the lining.
+It leaves a waxy residue that clogs the breathable mesh and reduces moisture-wicking ability.

 2. Washing Laces In-Shoe: This leaves dirt trapped under the eyelets and prevents the tongue from getting clean.